-With each elective course, you will have the advantage of a weekly 3-hour ESP/IESP workshop.
+With each elective course, you will have the advantage of a weekly ESP workshop.
 The purpose of workshops is to help you with your elective courses.
-Although you attend the same lectures, labs and tutorials as regularly admitted Carleton students, the ESP/IESP workshops are restricted to ESP/IESP students taking a given course.
-You meet as a group of 20 or 30 people each week to review the course lectures, prepare for tests and assignments, and work through the material.
+Although you attend the same lectures, labs, and tutorials as regularly admitted Carleton students, the ESP workshops are restricted to ESP students taking a given course.
+You meet as a group of 20 to 30 people each week to review the course lectures, prepare for tests and assignments, and work through the material.
 A trained facilitator leads the group in activities designed to help you master the course material through active practice.
-A key element of the workshops is that facilitators do not teach or explain the material to you—that is what your professors and text books do.
+Facilitators do not teach or explain the material to you—that is what your professors and text books do.
 Instead, facilitators provide tools for you to work with others to understand and study the course material.
 Think of them not as teachers, but as learning guides.

 - What actually happens in workshops?

 Each workshop will be a little different, depending on which course it supports.
 What they all have in common is that you will be expected to actively participate in small groups with other ESP students on activities designed to help you get the best grade you can in the course.
 Sometimes you will be able to choose your own work groups, but in general the facilitator will ask you to work with everyone in the workshop to get a variety of perspectives and approaches to learning.
 Here are some examples of workshop activities:

 - reviewing, organizing, and summarizing your lecture notes and course readings

 - practicing techniques for reading and taking notes on course readings